 Obviously though, the math becomes less favorable the higher your debt is.
 The cut-off point for where the fees exceed the bonus amount is $3,333.33 (for that amount, you would pay $100 in balance transfer fees).

 Conclusion?
-Get better 0% deals with Chase in 2015
+Get better 0% deals with Chase this year

-As long as these incentives continue, it looks like using a Chase balance transfer will arguably be your best bet in 2013.
+As long as these incentives continue, it looks like using a Chase balance transfer will arguably be your best bet.

 And I wouldn’t wait to take advantage of them, because the Federal Reserve has hinted that they may continue to rise over time after their initial upward adjustment after so many years of the discount rate being 0 – .25%.
 If that happens, then it will become more expensive for banks to offer 0%.
-As a result, I’m predicting future promotions will be less lucrative rather than more so.
+As a result, I’m predicting future promotions will be a bit less lucrative rather than more so.